Federal Office of Information Technology, Systems and Telecommunication

 The Federal Office of Information Technology, Systems and Telecommunication (FOITT) (Note: Bundesamt für Informatik und Telekommunikation BIT, Office fédéral de l’informatique et de la télécommunication OFIT, Ufficio federale dell’informatica e della telecomunicazione UFIT, Uffizi federal d’informatica e da telecommunicaziun UFIT) is the federal office responsible for providing IT services for the Swiss Federal Administration.
 It is subordinated to the Federal Department of Finance.

 The FOITT is the largest IT service provider in the federal administration.
-In addition to the Federal Office for Cybersecurity, three other departments have their own service providers (ISC-EJPD), ISCeco, and IT EDA.
+In addition to the Federal Office for Cybersecurity, four other departments have their own service providers (ISC-EJPD for the FDJP, ISCeco for the EAER, IT EDA for the FDFA and Armed Forces Cyber Command for the DDPS).
 As a provider of standard services, the FOITT is responsible for telecommunications, the internet, business solutions, and operational security for the entire Federal Administration.
 It is responsible for operating data centers and specialist applications for three departments, managing over 50,000 standardized workstation systems for six departments and the Federal Chancellery, and operating data networks and telecommunications infrastructure for the entire Federal Administration.
 The FOITT supports business processes in the Federal Administration and ensures that telecommunications between all federal agencies in Switzerland and abroad function properly.

+FOITT’s strategic priorities are the industrialization and standardization of IT production, the implementation of a scalable software factory, and a focus on value-added services.
+In addition, BIT aims to enhance its appeal as an IT employer and position itself as an attractive IT partner for the public sector.

+In accordance with the transfer pricing concept, the FOITT charges service recipients for the total costs of service provision.
+In 2025, this generated CHF 887 million in revenue for the FOITT, with this revenue divided into CHF 604 million for ICT operating costs (Service Group 1, SG1) and CHF 283 million for ICT projects and services (Service Group 2, SG2).
+FOITT’s current revenue consisted mainly of internal cost allocations to administrative units within the central federal administration (CHF 827.9 million) for office automation, communications (networking and telephony), access rights and permissions, as well as the operation of several hundred applications.
+Revenue from services provided to third parties outside the central federal administration amounted to 58.8 million.
+Overall, current revenue increased by 147.5 million compared to the 2025 budget.